shimpa1/provider-management/fluent-bit/akash-services/README.md

 Make sure to update the CLUSTER_NAME to match your own value.

 Also make sure to update the name of the physical node that will host the persistent volume.
+On that specific node, make sure the directory exists:

+sudo mkdir -p /mnt/data/loki

+sudo chmod 777 /mnt/data/loki